dainyl/fabric-client-wrapper/DOCUMENTATION.md

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;TransactionResponse>** A promise containing an object that contains information about the transaction

-### registerChaincodeEvent
+### registerChaincodeEventListener

-Registers a chaincode event listener
+Registers a chaincode event listener on the channel.
+Note this is channel specific!

 **Parameters**